A gaybourhood dénouement and conclusion

 Conclusion

 The Steps, a meeting place for Toronto’s gaybourhood, doubled as a quasi-public medium and the extension of a coffee café.
 Its design had all the makings of a successful space: simple, intelligible, and adaptable.
-Its downfall was the convergence of ageing demographics; public health by-law changes; a veneration for privatization (both in and around the gaybourhood); and an inability to cope with the external dislocation of younger patrons and visitors who sought refuge after they had nowhere else safe to go.
-It was emblematic of a time when public spacing was so risky a realm to be placed as queer that private spaces became ideal havens for personal safety.
-Its end as an institution was an epitaph on how intersectional stratification within the queer community and deterrences against “undesirables” had undermined its utility as a sitting stoop for solidarity and plurality.
+Its downfall was the convergence of ageing demographics; public health by-law changes; an embrace for privatization and securitization (both in and around the gaybourhood); and an inability to cope with the external dislocation of younger patrons and visitors who sought refuge after they had nowhere else safe to go.
+It was emblematic of a time when public spaces were so dicey a realm to be placed as queer that private spaces became ideal havens for personal safety contingent, of course, on the means to consume.
+Its end as an institution was an epitaph on how stratification within the queer community and measures of deterrence against “undesirables” undermined its utility as steps of solidarity and bonhomie.

-A critical geographer must be prepared for an unobstructed view of social-spatial terrains and viewing those terrains through intersectional lenses — views which may suddenly appear alien and unforgiving, views which test the limit of their own comfort.
-A critical geographer must be prepared to reconcile how homonormativity may not only be a reflexive response to a hegemonic heteronormativity, but that it may also be complicit with heteronormativity in structuring a systemic cisnormativity which dictates the limits of everyday citizenship for a class of people who not only lack agency, but also remain confined by the same model of institutionalization that once deprived cis gay and lesbian people from an agency of belonging within the civic conscience.
+A critical geographer must prepare themselves for unobstructed views of social-spatial terrains and do so through several lenses beyond their everyday — views which may appear alien and unforgiving, and views which challenge their own expectations.
+For instance, a critical geographer must prepare themselves by reconciling how homonormativity may not only be a reflexive response to hegemonic heteronormativity, but that it may also, given the right conditions, settle into complicity with heteronormativity by reifying a systemic cisnormativity, to the exclusion of those who are not cis.
+This cisnormativity dictates the limits of citizenship for people who not only lack agency within it, but are also confined by the same tenets of containment which once deprived cis gay and lesbian people from belonging in the civic conscience.

 References